How to increase LAN speed between computers

 - Make sure you don’t have viruses on your computers, because this will just complicate your life in a lot of ways (keep away from the dodgy P2P sites as well as some “alone time” sites).

-- Make sure your network drivers are up to date.
+- Make sure your network interface card(s) drivers are up to date.

-- If you know something about firewalls, make sure that the rest of this article won’t have an effect (which I highly doubt).
+- If you know something about firewalls, make sure that the rest of this article won’t have an effect on your setup (which I highly doubt).